sogeuni/sogeuni.github.io/content/abs/beyond-the-basic/another-look-at-variables.md

 "effective" user ID number

-Identification number of whatever identity the current user has assumed, perhaps by means of [[../commands/system-and-administrative-commands#^SUREF|su]].
+Identification number of whatever identity the current user has assumed, perhaps by means of [[system-and-administrative-commands#^SUREF|su]].

 > [!caution] The `$EUID` is not necessarily the same as the [[another-look-at-variables#^UIDREF|$UID]].